When should you worry about your eyes?

 Eye pain

-Eye soreness or pain can be a worrying symptom, but is not necessarily an indicator of something serious unless teamed with other symptoms.
-Nevertheless if you suffer from eye pain, it's important to see your optician.
+Eye soreness or pain can be a worrying symptom, but is not necessarily a sign of something serious unless teamed with other symptoms.
+Nevertheless, if you suffer from eye pain, it's important to see your optician.
 If the pain is severe and accompanied by visual changes, it's time for an immediate trip to A&E.

-"However, eye pain can signify something more serious, especially if it is accompanied by a red eye or sensitivity to light.
-For example, eye inflammation can cause your eye to be painful and depending on where the inflammation is, this could be sight-threatening.
-My advice to anyone with eye pain would be to call their optician for advice," says Longhurst.
+"Eye pain can signify something more serious, especially if it is accompanied by a red eye, painful eye movements, or sensitivity to light.
+For example, eye inflammation can cause your eye to be painful.
+Depending on where the inflammation is, this could be sight-threatening.
+My advice to anyone with eye pain would be to call their optician for advice or go to A&E if your optician is closed."

 Feeling unwell?